evildmp/BrachioGraph/docs/reference/brachiograph.rst

 to override those values (which is generally not required).

-Plotting methods
+Image-plotting methods
 -------------------------------

+These methods draw an image (as a series of lines, encoded in JSON).

 ..  automethod:: Plotter.plot_file

 ..  automethod:: Plotter.plot_lines

-Drawing methods using x/y values
+Pattern-drawing methods
 --------------------------------

 ..  automethod:: Plotter.box